Blue Mosque, Yerevan: Efforts to list as a World Heritage Site

 In October 2007 Armenian Foreign Affairs Minister Vartan Oskanian stated during his speech at the 34th session of the UNESCO General Conference in Paris that the Blue Mosque and other sites are on the waiting list for inclusion in the UNESCO World Heritage List.
 In January 2013 Armenian Minister of Culture Hasmik Poghosyan stated that Armenia will take all possible steps for inclusion of the mosque in the list.
 She reaffirmed this position in a meeting with Iranian Culture Minister Mohammad Hosseini in April 2013.
 Hosseini stated that he hoped Armenian efforts would succeed.
 Armenia's Foreign Affairs Minister Eduard Nalbandyan, in his speech at the 38th session of UNESCO General Conference in November 2015:

-On October 15, 2015 Armenian Prime Minister Hovik Abrahamyan and First Vice President of Iran Eshaq Jahangiri attended an event dedicated to the 250th anniversary of the mosque.
+On October 15, 2015, Armenian Prime Minister Hovik Abrahamyan and First Vice President of Iran Eshaq Jahangiri attended an event dedicated to the 250th anniversary of the mosque.
 Abrahamyan stated in his speech that both Armenia and Iran "are now making efforts to have it put on the UNESCO World Heritage list."

-Controversy
+In politics

 Multiple Western and Armenian sources describe the mosque as Iranian/Persian.
 The anthropologist and ethnographer Tsypylma Darieva notes that "in local media and in official discourses, the Blue Mosque has been strongly associated with the new expatriate political body symbolizing the recent Armenian–Iranian friendship.
-This dominant reading of the place defines the Blue Mosque exclusively as the ‘Persian Mosque’."
-Darieva notes that it served as a Friday mosque for the Muslim population in Yerevan until the mid 1920s.
+This dominant reading of the place defines the Blue Mosque exclusively as the 'Persian Mosque'."
+Darieva notes that it served as a Friday mosque for the Muslim population in Yerevan until the mid-1920s.

 In Azerbaijan, the mosque is usually referred to as a monument of Azerbaijani heritage of Yerevan.
 One government official called it "the largest religious center of Azerbaijanis living in Yerevan."
 A 2007 book titled War against Azerbaijan: Targeting Cultural Heritage, published by the Ministry of Foreign Affairs of Azerbaijan and the Heydar Aliyev Foundation, objected to the restoration of the mosque in the 1990s and to its "presentation as a Persian mosque."
+The Blue Mosque is given an exclusive Azerbaijani character by the official Azerbaijani discourse, which is spread through speeches, news and media sources, and scholarly works.
+Some Azerbaijani sources anachronistically equate the modern Azerbaijani nation with the ethnically diverse population of the Erivan Khanate in the 19th century.
+In Azerbaijan, the Heydar Aliyev Foundation has heavily funded efforts to alter historical facts in order to shape the views of Azerbaijani citizens.

 The independent Armenian scholar Rouben Galichian argues in his 2009 book Invention of History:

 At a 2022 forum, Armenian prime minister Nikol Pashinyan stated: "We have great respect for Islamic civilization and religion, and one of the clearest proofs of this is the Blue Mosque in the center of Yerevan, which, by the way, was restored during the period of Armenia’s independence."
 At the 2023 Munich Security Conference, Pashinyan, in response to Ilham Aliyev's accusation that Armenia destroyed mosques in Nagorno-Karabakh, stated that Armenia has a "Muslim minority in our country, and we have a functioning mosque."